jasonmw324/Energy-Sales-Forecast/README.md

 ![Forecast Plot](historical_trend.png)

 ### Model Performance
 On the test set, the growth and conservative models achieved MAPEs of 4.6% and 2.8%, respectively.
+The following plots display model predictions for the January 2023 to October 2025 test period, where the blue line represents actual energy sales and the red line represents predicted values.

 ![Forecast Plot](conservative_test.png)

 ![Forecast Plot](growth_test.png)